-- the candidate's relevant expertise and experience upon which to offer advice and guidance to management; - the candidate having sufficient time to devote to the affairs of the Company; - the candidate having a proven track record in his or her field; - · the candidate's ability to exercise sound business judgment; - the candidate's commitment to vigorously represent the long-term interests of our stockholders; - whether or not a conflict of interest exists between the candidate and our business;

-- whether the candidate would be considered independent under applicable Nasdaq and SEC standards; - · the current composition of the Board; and - · the operating requirements of the Company.
+- •the candidate's relevant expertise and experience upon which to offer advice and guidance to management; - •the candidate having sufficient time to devote to the affairs of the Company; - •the candidate having a proven track record in his or her field; - •the candidate's ability to exercise sound business judgment; - •the candidate's commitment to vigorously represent the long-term interests of our stockholders; - •whether or not a conflict of interest exists between the candidate and our business; - •whether the candidate would be considered independent under applicable Nasdaq and SEC standards; - •the current composition of the Board of Directors; and - •the operating requirements of the Company.

-In conducting this assessment, the nominating/corporate governance committee considers diversity, gender, age, skills and such other factors as it deems appropriate given the then-current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
-While diversity and variety of experiences and viewpoints represented on the Board should always be considered, the nominating/corporate governance committee believes that a director nominee should not be chosen nor excluded solely or largely because of race, color, gender, national origin or sexual orientation or identity.
-In 2019, given the recent guidance from various stockholder advisory firms, the Company initiated a search to identify one or more qualified female candidates for the nominating/corporate governance committee to consider recommending to the Board for appointment.
-As a result of this search, the nominating/corporate governance committee identified Ms. Miller-Rich as a director candidate.
-During the fourth quarter of 2019 and early 2020, the nominating/corporate governance committee reviewed Ms. Miller-Rich's qualifications and background.
-During the vetting process, Ms. Miller-Rich met in person or via telephone with members of the Board of Directors, including the Chairman, the chair of the nominating/corporate governance committee and Dr. Brady.
-Based in part on the nominating/corporate governance committee's evaluation and recommendation, in January 2020, the Board of Directors approved the appointment of Ms. Miller-Rich as a director of the Company.
+In conducting this assessment, the nominating/corporate governance committee considers diversity, gender, age, skills and such other factors as it deems appropriate given the then-current needs of the Board of Directors and the Company, to maintain a balance of knowledge, experience and capability.
+While diversity and variety of experiences and viewpoints represented on the Board of Directors should always be considered, the nominating/corporate governance committee believes that a director nominee should not be chosen nor excluded solely or largely because of race, color, gender, national origin or sexual orientation or identity.